Don't have an Account? Sign up now.

 Winter in Lapland

 Yes, it gets cold in Finland in the winter.
-Take a look at the climate chart and be aware that these do not factor in wind chill.
+When looking at temperature weather forecast or seasonal averages, keep in mind to factor in wind chill.
 Even if the thermometer drops below zero here, it does not feel as cold as you might think due to the fresh air and dry continental climate.
 But cold is no reason to stay indoors – just gear up right (it is all about dressing in layers) and enjoy the outdoors and winter sport activities in the crisp white snow.

 Clothing should be comfortable, durable, loose, and layers are key to keep the cold out: warm winter coat, hat, scarf, ski mask, gloves, socks, thermal underwear, waterproof footwear (at least one size larger than your usual size as loose-fitting shoes keep your feet warmer!)